ProgPress: A Progress Meter Plugin for WordPress

 Hi Jason,

 In the server specs, it says my host is running PHP 4.4.9.
 It also said “You can enable PHP 5.2.5 as CGI binary using FastCGI”.
-I tried enabling PHP 5.2.5 and was able to activate the ProgPress plugin but unfortunately the switch caused other problems, like not even being able to login to Wordpress at all through Firefox and not being able to perform some of the other functions in Wordpress through IE 7 either.
+I tried enabling PHP 5.2.5 and was able to activate the ProgPress plugin but unfortunately the switch caused other problems, like not even being able to login to WordPress at all through Firefox and not being able to perform some of the other functions in WordPress through IE 7 either.
 So it looks like the problem is due to the PHP version my host is running.

 [...] updated my ProgPress Plug-in.
 This version should (hopefully) solve the issue with php4 that recently came to light.
 It [...]